mlteal/custom-emoji/README.md

 v1.1 Icons sourced from a variety of places, but notably the collection by [snipe](https://github.com/snipe)'s [awesome-emoji](https://github.com/snipe/awesome-emoji) set provided quite a few

+### Easy installation

+Use this chrome extension to add all these neat custom emojis in seconds: [Slack Emoji Tools](https://chrome.google.com/webstore/detail/slack-emoji-tools/anchoacphlfbdomdlomnbbfhcmcdmjej)

 ### Icons

 | Icon | File Name |